Guoyao Wu: Biography

 Wu received an undergraduate degree in Animal Science from South China Agricultural University, then a master's degree in Animal Nutrition from China Agricultural University (formerly Beijing Agricultural University).
 He earned both master's and Ph.D. degrees in Animal Biochemistry from The University of Alberta (Edmonton, Alberta, Canada).
 He completed postdoctoral research in Nutrition and Metabolism (Diabetes and Obesity) at McGill University Faculty of Medicine and in Biochemistry at Memorial University of Newfoundland Faculty of Medicine in Canada.
 Wu is a University Distinguished Professor of Animal Science at Texas A&M University.
 He is also affiliated with the university's Mentored Research Program in Space Life Sciences, where he examines nutrition issues related to space travel and skeletal muscle metabolism.

 Much of Wu's research has focused on amino acid biochemistry and nutrition in animals, including the arginine-nitric oxide pathway, as well as the synthesis of the arginine-family of amino acids (including arginine, citrulline, glutamate, glutamine, and proline) and glycine in mammals, birds and fish.
-He is credited for proposing two seminal concepts in nutrition: functional amino acids and dietary requirements of animals for traditionally classified "nonessential" amino acids.
+Notably, he discovered the glutamine-glutamate cycle in skeletal muscle, the arginine-citrulline cycle in macrophages, and the urea cycle in mammalian (e.g., pig) enterocytes; the synthesis of citrulline and arginine from glutamine and proline in mammalian (e.g., pig) enterocytes; the synthesis of polyamines from proline in mammalian enterocytes and placentae (e.g., pig) as well as avian kidneys; the synthesis of glycine from 4-hydroxyproline in diverse tissues (including liver, kidneys and skeletal muscle) of mammalian (e.g., pig) neonates to compensate for a severe deficiency of glycine in milk; important roles for dietary arginine, glutamine and glycine in improving the survival, growth and health of low-birth-weight pigs; and no or limited catabolism of extracellular citrulline or glutamate by ruminal microbes due to no or limited uptake.
+In addition, Wu is credited for proposing two seminal concepts in nutrition: functional amino acids and dietary requirements of animals for traditionally classified "nonessential" amino acids.
 His work has transformed the feeding of livestock, poultry, and aquatic animals worldwide, and also has important implications for human nutrition and health.